clblamires/ninesjournal/_posts/2020-05-10-sacrifice.md

 I cast a spell of resistance on Torrag to end the petrification process just as the harpies overhead screamed and descended.
 Clio was terrified!
 One began to sing and Clio was unable to do anything.
 She just trembled and stared.
 The singer was calling to her, and she began to move towards it.
 Actaeon held her back while the rest of us attacked.
 They were all targetting Clio, not caring much about the rest of us.

-I blasted one harpy away with a bolt of fire, but the other two dodged our attacks.
+I blasted one harpy away with a bolt of fire.
+Briar conjured blades of ice and flung them at the beasts.
+Shadow kept his distance and was firing arrows.
+Torrag stayed back, still reeling from the basilisk attack.
 One slashed at Clio and I saw a splash of blood.
 Clio fell to the ground, gravely injured.
 The other harpy was trying to move at her, too.
 Actaeon impaled it to keep it from moving, and it perished.

 I shouted at the other as it stood over Clio's dying form, ready to slash at her again with its horrible claws.
 I raised your holy symbol and a blinding light descended on the harpy, incinerating it and leaving it burned beyond recognition.
 Running to Clio, I cast a spell and tried to close her wounds.